tariq-islam/msa-workshop/index.md

-# Welcome to the OpenShift Microservices Development Workshop
+# Welcome to the Red Hat OpenShift Microservices Development Workshop

-Today you'll get your feet wet with working with microservices applications in the OpenShift Container Platform.
+Today you'll get your feet wet with Red Hat OpenShift and working with microservices applications in the OpenShift Container Platform.

 We promise to do our best to keep the slide decks at a minimum and your hands on the keyboard as much as possible.